-^{}Exceeds KPI Target
+\Exceeds KPI Target

-What will be changed to meet this goal: The Department felt it was important to set targets that would reflect where the county's system should be.
-Since 2012, it has made significant progress toward its goal.
-A shift toward doing more preservation projects (such as, mill and overlays, reclaim and overlays and bituminous overlays), along with more preventative maintenance (such as crack sealing, chip seals and micro-surfacing) will continue to push the numbers in the right direction.
-St. Louis County Public Works continues to implement a pavement management system and will further refine its use as well as continue to evaluate all potential sources of revenue.
+What was changed to meet this goal: The Department felt it was important to set targets that would reflect where the county's system should be.
+Since 2012, it has made significant progress toward its goal, and has now surpassed it.
+A shift toward doing more preservation projects (such as, mill and overlays, reclaim and overlays and bituminous overlays), along with more preventative maintenance (such as crack sealing, chip seals and micro-surfacing) has continued to push the numbers in the right direction.
+St. Louis County Public Works continues to implement a pavement management system and will further refine its use as well as continue to evaluate all potential sources of revenue and establish a new target.